priyanshi9692/stock-market-prediction/README.md

 ### Getting the Data

 The data for all the initial implementations is pulled directly from online sources by the jupyter notebooks.

-### Comparing Models

-The initial implementations don't all use the same stock ticker, so the comparisions between models are unreliable for now.
-The accuracy or error of a model derived from its test and train data samples is still meaningful.